kes6384/pairwise-Hamming-distance-profile/README.md

 ./profile -i test/test.fna -o results.txt -l 10000 -k 32 -s 1.0 1.0 -t 1
 ```

-To use one thread to sample 32-mer pairs at a rate of 0.25, any of the following commands will work:
+To use one thread to sample 32-mer pairs at an overall rate of 0.25 (row sampling rate 0.5, column sampling rate 0.5), any of the following commands will work:
 ```
 ./profile -i test/test.fna -o results.txt -l 10000 -k 32 -s 0.5 0.5
 ```